reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 author: artur
 excerpt: "Multitenancy applications require a separate data store for each tenant.
 This guide shows how to configure a Spring Boot application with multiple data sources and how to switch between them depending on the tenant using the software.
 Using Flyway we can even upgrade the database schemas for all data sources at once."
 image:
-  auto: 0058-multitenant
+  auto: 0059-library
 ---

 Multitenancy applications allow different customers to work with the same application without seeing each other's data.
 That means we have to set up a separate data store for each tenant.
 And as if that's not hard enough, if we want to make some changes to the database, we have to do it for every tenant.

-This article shows a way how to implement a Spring Boot application with a data source for each tenant and how to use Flyway to make updated to all tenant databases at once.
+This article shows a way **how to implement a Spring Boot application with a data source for each tenant and how to use Flyway to make updated to all tenant databases at once**.

 {% include github-project.html url="https://github.com/arkuksin/flyway-multitenancy" %}